Fort Santa Luzia: Features

 The fort has a square plan, three moats, reinforced to east and south with two ravelins, and pentagon shaped bastions at the edges, in the Vauban style, named Santo António, Santa Isabel, São Pedro e Nossa Senhora da Conceição.
-The external defense works give it a polygon star shape.
+The external defense works give it a polygon star shape, along with a tunnel that reached all the way to main Elvas and Nossa Senhora de Graça, which was blocked off when the fort was opened to the public.
 It has several barracks and two cisterns which could provide water to 300 or 400 men for two to three months.